 Despite being a non-Muslim, Hong-Wu ordered the construction of several mosques in Nanjing, Yunnan, Guangdong and Fujian.
 He rebuilt the Jinjue Mosque in Nanjing and large numbers of Hui (Muslim Chinese) people moved to the city during his rule.

 He had around 10 Muslim generals in his army, including Chang Yuchun, Lan Yu, Ding Dexing, Mu Ying, Feng Sheng and Hu Dahai.
 In addition, Hong-Wu’s spouse, Empress Ma, descended from a Muslim family while he was originally a member of a Muslim rebel group led by Guo Zhixin.

 The eulogy is in the form of a poem, each verse containing 4 words (characters) and 4 syllables.
-In the translation below I have strayed away from trying to keep the 4 word per verse translation in favour of a more literal translation which conveys the full meaning in flowing English.
+The below translation has strayed away from trying to keep the 4 word per verse translation in favor of a more literal translation which conveys the full meaning in flowing English.

 Since the creation of the Universe,

 God had decreed to appoint,

 With five daily prayers,

 Silently hoping for peace,

 His heart towards Allah,